saucal/Engineering-Best-Practices/README.md

 ## License

-Released under MIT by, and copyright 2014 by 10up.
+This code is forked from <a href="https://github.com/10up/Engineering-Best-Practices/">10up's Engineering Best Practices</a>.
+As such, it is a derivative work.
+Why not fork the things, right?
+Released under MIT license.
+Copyright 2014 by 10up; modifications copyright 2016 by SAU/CAL.